 - The Messenger: The Story of Joan of Arc.
 This is a borderline case, however, as more than one interpretation is offered for the Visions, and indeed implied for 'the Conscience'.
 Of course, since Joan of Arc was definitely a real person, The Messenger might also be accused of going the opposite route and adding fantastic elements (though this gets into a tricky theological debate).

-- The Ten Commandments mini-series stripped bare the story of Moses.
+- The mini-series Moses the Lawgiver stripped bare the story of Moses.

 - Act of God, similar in style to The Holy Blood & the Holy Grail, raises the hypothesis that the Thera eruption was responsible for the Exodus story.
 From plagues to Pillar of Smoke By Day, Pillar of Fire by Night, the idea is an interesting one.